cameronmaske/celery-once/README.rst

         sleep(30)
         return "Done!"

-For ``QueueOnceId``, you can use this option to get the ``AsyncResult`` of the requested it.
+For ``QueueOnceId``, you can use this option to get the ``AsyncResult`` of already running task with same id.
 This way it will be transparent to the caller whether the task has been created or not.

 .. code:: python